-When an employee is assigned by the Employer to perform hazardous services, such as riding in a helicopter or entering riot, earthquake, flood, chemical spill areas etc. outside of the Station, which assignment involves substantial risk of bodily injury or harm, the Employer shall provide \$250,000 insurance for accidental death or permanent total disability as defined by the policy.
+When an employee is assigned by the Employer to perform hazardous services, such as riding in a helicopter, working under threat conditions, or entering riot, earthquake, flood, health risk zones, chemical spill areas etc. outside of the Station, which assignment involves substantial risk of bodily injury or harm, the Employer shall provide \$500,000 insurance for accidental death or permanent total disability as defined by the policy.